Fritz - CMMS

 Tip!

-If all the import data is typed all in upper case (capital letters), you may want to convert it proper or lower case lettering for easier readability.
+If all the import data is typed all in upper case (capital letters), you may want to convert it to proper or lower case lettering for easier readability.
 Eg: =Lower(Mid(A1),81,255)) will convert text to be placed into the Details field into lower case.

-6. If you only have a list of jobs which contains a Department field you can import the same data into the Contact Table to get a list of your departments.
+If you only have a list of jobs which contains a Department field you can import the same data into the Contact Table to get a list of your departments.
 To achieve this, add an extra column to your data import table and call it “DepartmentType”.
 Set every field value to “True”.
 When you carry out the import, import the Department Name into the field called "KnownAs".
 As the department names will be duplicated many times into the data import file, the duplicates will be excluded leaving only a refined list of unique Department names.

-7. If required, each “Check Box” field in Fritz needs a True or False setting.
+If required, each “Check Box” field in Fritz needs a True or False setting.
 Having a column of “True” values, as well as a column of “False” values will enable you to correctly set any Yes/No field within a form.

-8. When you have created all your required columns, any columns containing a formula will need to be converted to “hard-coded” text.
+When you have created all your required columns, any columns containing a formula will need to be converted to “hard-coded” text.
 Note that leaving formulas imbedded in your import spreadsheet will cause the import routine to fail.
 To successfully convert formula fields into hard-code carry out the following steps…

 a) Insert a new column next to the one containing a formula.